Helen Boosalis

-Helen G. Boosalis (August 28, 1919 - June 15, 2009) was an American Democratic Party politician from Nebraska.
+Helen Boosalis (née Geankoplis; August 28, 1919 – June 15, 2009) was an American Democratic Party politician from Nebraska.

 Early life

-Helen Boosalis was born as Helen Geankoplis in Minneapolis, Minnesota to Greek immigrant parents, where she grew up working in her father's Minneapolis restaurant.
+Helen Boosalis was born as Helen Geankoplis in Minneapolis, Minnesota, to Greek immigrant parents, where she grew up working in her father's Minneapolis restaurant.

 In 1945 she married Michael Gus "Mike" Boosalis, a World War II veteran and graduate of the University of Minnesota.
 Their daughter, Mary Beth, was born three years later.
 In 1951, the family moved to Lincoln, Nebraska, where her husband had accepted a job at the University of Nebraska.

 Career

 In 1959 Boosalis was elected to the Lincoln City Council, scoring an upset victory over an incumbent, and was subsequently reelected three times.
 She won another upset victory over incumbent Sam Schwartzkopf to become the city's first woman mayor in 1975.
 From 1981 to 1982, she served as the first female President of the U.S. Conference of Mayors.

-Shortly after completing her tenure as Mayor in 1983, Boosalis was appointed as Director of the Nebraska Department of Aging in the Cabinet of then-Governor Bob Kerrey, she served in that post until she announced her candidacy for Governor of Nebraska in the 1986 election.
+Shortly after completing her tenure as Mayor in 1983, Boosalis was appointed as Director of the Nebraska Department of Aging in the Cabinet of then-Governor Bob Kerrey.
+She served in that post until she announced her candidacy for Governor of Nebraska in the 1986 election.
 Boosalis received a plurality of the vote in the crowded Democratic primary with 43.8% of the votes.

 In the primary, Boosalis carried 77 of Nebraska's 93 counties, Domina carried 16 counties in the Northeast section of the state, and Beutler carried no counties.

-Boosalis went on to lose to the Republican candidate, State Treasurer Kay A. Orr in the general election.
-Boosalis receiving 47.1% of the vote and Orr received 52.9%.
+Boosalis went on to lose to the Republican candidate, State Treasurer Kay A. Orr, in the general election.
+Boosalis received 47.1% of the vote, and Orr received 52.9%.
 This election was the first state gubernatorial election in U.S. history where the candidates of both major national parties were women.